A generic diffusion-based approach for 3D human pose prediction in the wild: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

 The authors would like to thank Mohammadhossein Bahari and Bastien Van Delft for their helpful comments.
-This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 754354.
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 754354, and SNSF Sinergia Fund.

 { }